-The committee has overseen the creation of a new environmental regulation and compliance capability.
+of a new environmental regulation and compliance capability.
 This team supports the committee to meet a significant elevation in regulatory, stakeholder and customer expectations around assurance and compliance.
-Through additional scrutiny, support and challenge, the team's activities are focused to identify and reduce risks while also identifying actions to improve regulatory performance.
-The committee has reviewed several compliance updates and made recommendations to further enhance the assurance approach around key environmental regulation submissions.
+Through additional scrutiny, support and challenge, the team's activities

-The committee also spent considerable time throughout the year in its review of the approach to assurance across the business, challenging management and making a number of recommendations.
+The committee also spent considerable time throughout the year in its review of the approach to assurance across the business. challenging management and making a number of recommendations.
 This included enhanced focus on a number of submissions to the Environment Agency relating to environmental performance, ensuring that assurance approaches were comprehensive and robust